 U.S. bottled water market

 The United States has the biggest consumer market for bottled water worldwide.
 The widely consumed beverage is regulated by the U.S. Food and Drug Administration (FDA).
-According to the FDA, bottled water is intended for human consumption and comes sealed in a bottle or similar containers with no additionally added ingredients.
+According to the FDA, bottled water is intended for human consumption and comes sealed in a bottle or similar containers with no additional ingredients.
 Bottled water can be either carbonated or not.